kyleaclark/nfl-power-rankings/README.md

 * point_differential_value (20% of ranking) — points per game plus/minus differential multiplied by strength of schedule.

-* points_scored_value (10% of ranking) — points scored NFL ranking scaled to a baseline of 10. *i.e. number 1 / 32 team is equal to 32 / 1 points before scaling and 10 / 0.3125 after.
+* points_scored_value (10% of ranking) — points scored transformed to a scale of 0-10. *i.e. league best 30 points equals 10 on the transformation scale and 0 points equals 0.

-* points_against_value (10% of ranking) — points scored against NFL ranking scaled down to 10. *i.e. number 1 / 32 team is equal to 32 / 1 points before scaling and 10 / 0.3125 after.
+* points_against_value (10% of ranking) — points scored against transformed to a scale of 0-10. *i.e. league best 10 points equals 10 on the transformation scale and 0 points equals 0.

-* turnover_differential_value (10% of ranking) — a team’s plus/minus turnover differential ranking scaled to a baseline of 10. *i.e number 1 / 32 team is equal to 32 / 1 points before scaling and 10 / 0.3125 after.
+* turnover_differential_value (10% of ranking) — a team’s plus/minus turnover differential transformed to a scale of -10-10. *i.e. league best +7 turnovers equals 10 on the transformation scale and -7 turnovers equals -7.